xpack/web-jekyll/_posts/releases/riscv-none-elf-gcc/2019-07-31-riscv-none-embed-gcc-v8-2-0-3-1-released.md

 ## Known problems

-- support for Python scripting is experimental and `riscv-none-embed-gdb-py` does not start properly onsome systems.
+- support for Python scripting is experimental and `riscv-none-embed-gdb-py` does not start properly on some systems.

 ## Documentation